timaeusx/ds4400-gene-expression/README.md

 ## Abstract

 Leukemia is a family of blood cancers that is predicted to affect almost 60,000 Americans in 2023.
 Different forms of leukemia require differnt treatments, so it is essential that physicians have as many tools as possible to help them classify differnt forms of leukemia.
-Using a dataset published by Golub et al. [1], this project aims to investigate and build a machine learning model that can effectively help physicians differentiate two acute forms of leukemia: Acute Myeloid Leukemia (AML) and Acute Lymphocytic Leukemia (ALL), which are severe conditions with low five-year survival rates.
+Using a dataset published by Golub et al., this project aims to investigate and build a machine learning model that can effectively help physicians differentiate two acute forms of leukemia: Acute Myeloid Leukemia (AML) and Acute Lymphocytic Leukemia (ALL), which are severe conditions with low five-year survival rates.
 In search of the best model, logistic regressors, random forest classifiers, k-nearest neighbors classifiers, and a fully connected neural network were tested.
 Additional attempts to improve the performance of the models included hyperparameter tuning, feature selection, cross validation and dimension reduction.
 Ultimately, out of the nine machine learning models built, the model with the highest accuracy was the logistic regressor without principal component analysis, which performed with approximately 97% accuracy.
 In a testing set of 34 patients, the one error was incorrectly classifying ALL as AML.

 ## Introduction

 Leukemia is a family of blood cancers, the exact cause of which remains unknown.
-The American Cancer Society estimates that in 2023, almost 60,000 new cases of leukemia and 23,710 deaths from leukemia will occur [2].
+The American Cancer Society estimates that in 2023, almost 60,000 new cases of leukemia and 23,710 deaths from leukemia will occur [1].
 There are four major types of leukemia:
 - Acute Myeloid Leukemia (AML)
 - Acute Lymphocytic Leukemia (ALL)
 - Chronic Myeloid Leukemia (CML)